swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 Instead of `UUID.version7()`, we considered `UUID(version: 7)`.
 However, different versions require different parameters — version 5 needs a name and namespace, version 8 needs custom data — so a single initializer would either need to accept many optional parameters or use an associated-value enum.
 Static factory methods are clearer and allow each version to have its own natural parameter list.

+We also considered using an enumeration for each version with associated types for the different parameters.
+In practice, this doesn't look or act much differently than simply adding functions to `UUID` with the required arguments.

 ### Supporting all UUID versions immediately

 We considered adding factory methods for all versions (1, 3, 5, 6, 7, 8), but the immediate need is version 7.
 Version 1 (time-based with MAC address) has privacy implications.
 Versions 3 and 5 require different parameters.
 Version 6 is a reordering of version 1 and shares its concerns.
 Version 8 is intentionally application-defined.
 Starting with version 7 keeps the proposal focused.

+### Different types for different versions

+We considered adding different types for each version of a UUID.
+Community feedback suggests that it is rare to need to restrict version at a _type_ level.
+If this functionality is needed, the `version` property can be checked dynamically at runtime.

 ### Accepting a `Clock` parameter instead of `Date`

 We considered accepting a `Clock` argument to allow callers to inject a custom time source.
 However, RFC 9562 requires the timestamp to represent [Unix time](https://en.wikipedia.org/wiki/Unix_time) — specifically, the number of milliseconds since the Unix epoch (1 January 1970 UTC).
 This corresponds to what Swift would call a `UTCClock` (see the [UTCClock pitch](https://forums.swift.org/t/pitch-utcclock/78018)), not an arbitrary clock.
 A `SuspendingClock` or `ContinuousClock` measures elapsed time since boot, which would produce an incorrect UUID timestamp.
 Any clock that *does* produce correct results would necessarily be equivalent to `UTCClock`, making the generality unnecessary.
 Instead, we accept an optional `Date` for callers who need to embed a specific point in time.
 This matches the convention used across Foundation for representations of time since the Unix epoch.

+### Static function names

+Many contributors suggested the use of shorter names like `v7`.
+While this is unlikely to be confusing to readers, the short name feels overly informal.
+The Swift API guidelines also suggest avoiding abbreviations.

+We considered prefixing the function name with `make`, as the Swift naming guidelines suggest for some factory methods.
+However, this pattern is actually rare for similar Foundation API.
+Similar unprefixed API include `Date.now`, `RecurrenceRule` constructors like `.hourly(...)`, `.monthly(...)`, `CocoaError.error(...)`, `URL.temporaryDirectory`, `URL.homeDirectory(forUser: ...)` and more.

+### Deprecating `UUID()`

+We considered deprecating the no-argument initializer for `UUID`.
+We believe that this could be counter-productive in the long term, because it can create "deprecation fatigue."
+This may encourage callers to ignore warnings because they feel somewhat arbitrary, especially when existing code is correct and will continue to work in the future.

+For similar reasons, we cannot change the behavior of the current methods to change the case of the string or version of the result.
+For example, we expect there to be existing code that would break if we change the result of the `uuidString` to be lowercased.